-Savvy retailers know that maximizing profits means smart marketing; however, it can be challenging to devote as much time to marketing as you need in order to market more efficiently.
+Savvy retailers know that maximizing profits means smart marketing; however, it can be challenging to devote as much time to marketing as you need to, to market more efficiently.
 To support that effort, we assembled ten retail marketing ideas to help bring increased sales and more loyal customers.

 1. Track every marketing campaign

 Do you know what your return on investment (ROI) was for the last marketing campaign you launched?
 If so, was the campaign a success?
 Did you set specific and measurable goals?
 It’s important to set campaign goals and then develop mechanisms to track those goals for every marketing campaign you launch, online or off.
 What are you trying to accomplish with your campaign?
-Is it more visits to your website, revenue driven by purchases, online post purchase reviews?
+Is it more visits to your website, revenue driven by purchases or online post-purchase reviews?

 2. Free marketing opportunities